raymcdermott/domain-redirector/README.md

 # domain-redirector

-A Clojure application designed to manage domain redirection using data from a JSON document stored in MongoDB and cached in REDIS.
+A Clojure application designed to manage domain redirection using data from a JSON document.

+The JSON document can be loaded from disk or MongoDB.

 ### Response: HTTP 301